YANGB1/iM-Seeker/README.md

 # Test
 We provide the 'test.fa' in zipped folder 'test'. 'test.fa' contain Chr4 and Chr5 of Arabidopsis thaliana.
-Besides, there are nine example output files.
+Besides, there are two example output files.

-After intalled the package with 'pip', the same output files as 'Overlapped_Greedy_conformationA.txt', 'Overlapped_Greedy_conformationB.txt', and 'All_conformation.txt' can be generated with the following command,
+After intalled the package with 'pip', the same output files as 'iM-seeker_final_prediction_test.txt', and 'iM-seeker_result_average_conformation_test.txt' can be generated with the following command:
 ```
 iM-Seeker.py --sequence test.fa --classification_model pickle_model_classification.pkl --regression_model pickle_model_regression.pkl
 ```
+'pickle_model_classification.pkl' and 'pickle_model_regression.pkl' should be replaced by users' own path.